 Locations: AdventHealth Winter Park, Downtown Surgery Center, and Foot and Ankle Sports Medicine Institute

-Length of Internship: One semester (Following successful completion of the internship, students will have the opportunity to continue participating in internship-related activities while at UCF)
+Length of Internship: One semester (Following successful completion of the internship, students will have the opportunity to continue participating in internship-related activities while at UCF and to become an employee at Dr. Lewis’s office)

-Shadowing Commitment: Minimum of 4 hours per week (Average Total Shadowing Hours
+Shadowing Commitment: Approximately 8 or more hours per week (Average Total Shadowing Hours

 Completed by Past Interns: 150-200 hours)

-Case Studies: Interns will be required to write three peer-reviewed case studies.
-One will be presented at the end-of-the-semester banquet.
+Case Studies: Interns will be required to write and present a surgical case study.

 Minimum GPA: 3.5